CHANGING THE TRAJECTORY OF PEOPLE’S LIVES

 Since 1988, Outreach (formerly EOTC) has made helping families thrive our highest priority.
 By offering resources for life skills, literacy, employment training, parenting, early childhood education, youth mentoring, wrap-around case management, and more, Outreach builds strong families.
 And strong families build strong communities.

-Outreach improves the lives of over 4,500 adults and children each year with award-winning workforce and family development programs that support individuals as they navigate through life’s challenges.
+Outreach engages thousands of adults and children each year with award-winning workforce and family development programs that support individuals as they navigate through life’s challenges.
 Giving respect.
 Cultivating trust.
 Believing in growth.

-President & CEO Lori Chaffers paints a mural as part of the United Way Annual Day of Giving.
+President/CEO Lori Chaffers paints a mural as part of the Annual United Way Day of Caring.

 OUR IMPACT

 Outreach – Center for Community Resources positively impacts the community by helping families overcome barriers to financial stability and economic self-sufficiency.
-Each year, we improve the lives of over 4,500 served annually in our programs at our Seventh Avenue Center and at other area sites throughout the community.
+Each year, we improve the lives of individuals in our programs at our Seventh Avenue Center, our downtown Wilkes-Barre office, and at other area sites throughout the community.
 We find that each participating family has a unique set of needs, often enrolling in several Outreach programs and taking advantage of our diverse network of community services.

 MISSION